18F/handbook/_pages/how-we-work/equipment.md

 **Check that your hard drive is [encrypted with FileVault](http://support.apple.com/en-us/HT4790).** GSA IT sets up your laptop with FileVault encryption.
 You won't need to (and shouldn't) change this, but you can check it in your System Preferences just to see that it's there and properly set up.

-**Encrypt all portable media that will connect to any 18F system.** You can apply FileVault encryption to removable USB drives and external hard drives by right-clicking the drive on your desktop and clicking **Encrypt**.
+**Encrypt all portable media that will connect to any TTS system.** You can apply FileVault encryption to removable USB drives and external hard drives by right-clicking the drive on your desktop and clicking **Encrypt**.
 You must choose a strong password you can remember, as your drive will require the password to mount and retrieve data once encrypted.

 ### Tips